joeferner/redis-commander/docs/connections.md

 ## Storing Connection informations

-The default set of connrections to start redis commander with can be defined inside the `local.json` file (for example).
+The default set of connections to start redis commander with can be defined inside the `local.json` file (for example).
 Whenever a connection is added via Web-UI or command line a new file `local-<node_env>.json` is created to store the